dotnet/csharplang/proposals/utf8-string-literals.md

 ### `u8` suffix on string literals

-Language will provide the `u8` suffix on string literals to force the type to be UTF8.
+The language will provide the `u8` suffix on string literals to force the type to be UTF8.
 The suffix is case-insensitive, `U8` suffix will be supported and will have the same meaning as `u8` suffix.

 When the `u8` suffix is used, the value of the literal is a ```ReadOnlySpan<byte>``` containing a UTF-8 byte representation of the string.